Need to display an announcement on your website without being intrusive? A sticky bar got you covered.

 - Trigger pop-up forms

-Here is an example of a simple sticky bar aimed to notify store visitors about an ongoing sale:
+Here is an example of a simple sticky bar aimed to notify store visitors about the free shipping and return policy 👇

 In this article, you’re going to learn how to add a stylish sticky bar to your website using Getsitecontrol – a tool to help you create popups, online forms, and sticky bars without coding.

-Here is how to create a sticky bar:
+Here is how to create a custom sticky bar in Getsitecontrol

 When you’re done, hit the

-Save & Closebutton in the top right corner.
-Remember to activate the bar by clicking Activate now.
+Save & close button in the top right corner, then activate the bar on your website.

 Congratulations!
 You now have a neat sticky bar ready to notify website visitors about important updates or collect emails.